Week-5/ecommerce/README.md

     - Text?
 Call?
 Barcode?
 Authenticator?
   - OAuth
     - Log in using FB/GitHub/Google/etc
-- Password is still hashed after user updates
-  - password is only hashed upon account creation
 - Switch to a serverless database for a seamless deployment
 - While the pages are dynamic both on web and mobile, there are assets and forms that need refactoring, e.g. login/signup pages, item page, etc.
 - Utilize NPM Multer to handle file uploads, e.g. profile photos, item photos